nilselvefors/Lottery-System-using-API/README.md

 This project was made by Nils Elvefors

-We want to get the full amount of points possible (2 p).

-The user can place bets and see old historical information about past bets and winners(1 p)
+The user can place bets and see old historical information about past bets and winners
-The API communicates via JSON (0.5 p)
+The API communicates via JSON
-The API sends an email to all the winners each round (0.5 p)
+The API sends an email to all the winners each round

 The API draws a winner each hole hour of every day, 24/7.
 If there is a winner with the correct number the API will email the